 ii.
-In view of the above examination, it is evident that the school has sufficient funds to carry on its operation for the academic session 2022-23 on the existing fee structure.
+In view of the above examination, it is evident that the school does not have adequate funds for meeting all the operational expenditure for the academic session 2023-24.
 In this regard, Directorate of Education has already issued directions to the schools vide order dated 16.04.2010 that,